gh39/DAND/Project1/project1.md

 ####3.2 One visualization can be more freeform.
 You should feel free to implement something that we discussed in class (e.g., scatter plots, line plots) or attempt to implement something more advanced if you'd like.
-![Daily no. of riders on the NYC Subway](viz2.png) This depicts the total number of riders on the NYC Subway per day, where 0 is Sunday and 6 is Saturday.
-As expected, there is a peak from Monday (1) to Friday (5) .
+![Daily no. of riders on the NYC Subway](viz2.png) This depicts the total number of riders on the NYC Subway per day where the week is shown from Sunday to Saturday.
+As expected, there is a peak from Monday to Friday.
 The comparatively low number of riders on Mondays can be explained by the fact that there was a holiday Monday in the dataset and these are total figures across the month.
 There is no obvious explanation for the slight dip in ridership on Thursday and this requires further investigation.
 A possible explanation would be people going out after work on a Thursday evening and taking a taxi home instead of the subway.

 ##Section 4.
 Conclusion
 Please address the following questions in detail.
 Your answers should be 1-2 paragraphs long.